A micro hydro turbine driving

 closed, valve closing, red condition.

-Orange Neon: indicates no power or
+Orange Neon: on the reverse power relay box indicates no power or

 reverse power flow from grid to generator.
 The Orange will extinguish when generator is operating normally and